SUSE/saphanabootstrap-formula/README.md

 sudo zypper in saphanabootstrap-formula
 ```

-To use the formula in Suse Manager:
+To use the formula in SUSE Manager:
 ```bash
 sudo zypper in saphanabootstrap-formula-suma
 ```